salvatorecorsaro/FULLSTACK-E-COMMERCE-HORAETU/README.md

 For a fast test local it's possible to just mount the front service by downloading the angular project and make it run locally on port 4200. ( command: ng serve) this way it will automatically connect to the database and the other services on the cloud.

-The services are hosted on heroku and with the plan Iḿ currently using they may go sleep if not being requested for 30+ minutes. so the first call may be slow to respond but after that it will go up and react as designed.